eZanmoto/Modeller-3D/specification.md

 All vertices and lines that reside on the current layer are highlighted.

-The perceived position of the observer, the position of the mouse cursor, and the position of the model, are all displayed at the right-hand side of the toolbar.
+The perceived position of the observer, the position of the mouse cursor, and the position of the model, are all displayed at the bottom of the toolbar.
 The top-left corner of the model is considered to be its (x, y) position.